jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 ### Step 1: Create two new repository tier actions

 You created action executer classes in Part 1 of this tutorial so this is nothing new.
+We're creating two new ones that don't take any parameters because we want to easily take advantage of the logic Alfresco Share already has for invoking actions that don't take parameters.
 There needs to be one action for enabling the active flag and one for disabling it and neither should take a parameter.
-By sub-classing the existing SetWebFlag action, code can be kept to a minimum.
-Here's the EnableWebFlag action executer in its entirety:
+By sub-classing the existing `SetWebFlag` action, code can be kept to a minimum.
+Here's the `EnableWebFlag` action executer in its entirety:

     public class EnableWebFlag extends SetWebFlag {
         @Override